Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Craiyon (DALL-E mini) and how to use it

 The arrival of the machine-learning marvel that is DALL-E was quickly followed by a slew of imitators.
-One in particular, Craiyon, developed by Boris Dayma in response to the original DALL-E, has gained popularity for being free and unlimited, both in the number of images you can make and in the content you can choose to depict.
-While it learned from a smaller set of data than DALL-E 2, it has gained a reputation for having better pop culture knowledge and is a great alternative to DALL-E. Let’s go over the features available to Craiyon users, so you can get the most out of this fascinating new development in the worlds of both art and technology.
+One in particular, Craiyon (DALL-E mini), developed by Boris Dayma in response to the original DALL-E, has gained popularity for being free and unlimited, both in the number of images you can make and in the content you can choose to depict.
+While it learned from a smaller set of data than DALL-E 2, it has gained a reputation for having better pop culture knowledge and is a great alternative to DALL-E. Let’s go over the features available to Craiyon users so that you can learn how to use DALL-E mini and get the most out of this fascinating new development in the worlds of both art and technology.

 To use Craiyon, go to www.craiyon.com and enter some text in the window at the top of the page describing the image you want to see.
 Be as specific as you can, including details about the content as well as the style of art you want to see.
 Hit Enter and Craiyon will give you nine versions of what you described in a grid below the text box.
 Click on any one of the nine to zoom in.

 What is Craiyon and how does it work?

 Craiyon is an image generation engine that uses artificial intelligence and machine learning, presenting an interface that will convert plain-language text to images.
 The AI was fed a database of images and text descriptions until it learned to associate words with not only shapes, but color combinations, line thicknesses, differences in perspective, and other elements of artistic style.
 The AI learned so well, it can duplicate, to a great extent, the style of well-known artists.